MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-python-to-insights.md

 ## Prerequisites

-### PlayFab account authenticated with AAD
+### PlayFab account authenticated with Azure AD

 You need a PlayFab account or user for which the authentication provider is set to Microsoft.
-The Microsoft authentication provider uses Azure Active Directory (AAD) for authentication which is required to use the Azure services.
-See [Azure Active Directory Authentication for Game Manager](../../authentication/aad-authentication/index.md) for instructions on creating an AAD-authenticated account or user.
+The Microsoft authentication provider uses Azure Active Directory (Azure AD) for authentication which is required to use the Azure services.
+See [Azure Active Directory Authentication for Game Manager](../../authentication/aad-authentication/index.md) for instructions on creating an Azure AD-authenticated account or user.

 To verify that the account, or user, is set to use the Microsoft authentication provider: